Robert-Steve-Onyango/Stock-Pip-Price-Analysis/README.md

 Collecting more data to improve the accuracy of the models.
 Applying the models to real-world trading scenarios.
 >Contact
-If you have any questions about the data or the Readme file, please contact me at [your email address].
+If you have any questions about the data or the Readme file, please contact me at robert.steve.onyango@gmail.com.